 InFo-TED is an international forum working to Promote professional development of teacher educators.
 In conjunction with the InFo-TED, the Collaborative contributes to translate the knowledge bases into an international professional development programme, develop and implement supportive guidelines for induction and professional learning programmes, and explore how an enduring international supportive structure can be implemented for professional development activities.

-Report, Presentations & Publication
+Report, Presentations & Publications

 Craig, C. J., Evans, P. K., Stokes, D. W., House, H., & Lane, W. (Eds.).
 (2021).
 Preparing Teachers to Teach the STEM Disciplines in America’s Urban Schools.
 Emerald Publishing Limited.